What’s a Nurse Practitioner?

 - order medical tests

-- teach other health care members and local groups about children’s health care
+- teach other health care members, student nurses, and local groups about children’s health care

 - provide referrals to community groups